-Members' equity was 19.9% of assets at December 31, 2019, as compared to 19.7% and 19.2% at the end of 2018 and 2017, respectively.
+Members' equity was 21.5% of assets at December 31, 2020, as compared to 19.9% and 19.7% at the end of 2019 and 2018, respectively.

 Our Board of Directors establishes a formal capital adequacy plan that addresses capital goals in relation to risks.
 The capital adequacy plan assesses the capital level necessary for financial viability and to provide for growth.
 Our plan is updated annually and approved by our Board of Directors.
-Farm Credit Administration (FCA) regulations require the plan consider the following factors in determining optimal capital levels, including:
+Farm Credit Administration (FCA) regulations require the plan consider the following factors in determining optimal capital levels:

-- Regulatory capital requirements;
+Regulatory capital requirements;

 - Asset quality;

 - Needs of our customer base; and

-- Other risk-oriented activities, such as funding and interest rate risks, contingent and off-balance sheet liabilities and other conditions warranting additional capital.
+- Other risk-oriented activities, such as funding and interest rate risks, contingent and off-balance sheet liabilities, and other conditions warranting additional capital.